Daily updates on the COVID-19 crisis in California’s county jail system

 (Sacramento Main Jail & Rio Cosumnes Correctional Center)

 - During January and February, the weekly testing rate was between 15-20 percent and active cases in custody were in the hundreds.
-The continuous decline in testing between the months of March and April suggests that there may be more active cases in custody than reported.
+The continuous decline in testing since the month of March suggests that there may be more active cases than reported.

 - Data on the number of active cases released in custody and the number of resolved cases has not been reported since Aug.
-19. While the county’s staff COVID-19 protocol suggests this data is documented, the Sacramento County’s Office of Information states that it is present in patients’ medical records but no aggregated count is available.
+19. While the county’s staff COVID-19 protocol suggests this data is documented, the Office of Information has declined to provide this data

-- As of April 21, 1090 individuals or 32.8 percent of the total Sacramento County jail population is fully vaccinated– an increase of 9 individuals since April 14.
-153 or 4.6 percent of the population is partially vaccinated.
-It is important to note that the percent of the population vaccinated may be an overestimate since many fully vaccinated individuals may have subsequently been released from custody.
+- As of June 2, 1277 or 42.3 percent of the total Sacramento County jail population is fully vaccinated– an increase of 154 individuals since the beginning of May.
+243 or 8.1 percent of the population is partially vaccinated.
+It is important to note that the percent of the population vaccinated may be an overestimate since fully vaccinated individuals may have subsequently been released from custody.

-- Between April 18 and April 24, 25 youth or 22.9 percent of the population was tested at the Youth Detention Facility (YDF).
+- Between May 30 and June 5, 25 youth or 21.9 percent of the population was tested at the Youth Detention Facility (YDF).
+This has been the largest increase in testing since the beginning of May.

 *Sacramento Sheriff’s Office reports that 76 duplicate positive results have been identified and removed from the total number of confirmed cases